neelsmith/latin101/docs/assignments/prosopography/index.md

 Your name will appear on each of your contributions in this collaborative work.
 We will add our lexicon to resources for the *Lingua Latina Legenda* project, where it will also be easily searchable.

+## Sample output

+Here's an example of one automatically formatted article:  "[Daedalus](./sampleoutput/)," contributed by Erin Eason.
+(Thanks, Erin!)

 ## Instructions